Subject to certain requirements your PHI may be released to various agencies or for specific purposes, including:

 How to File a Complaint

-If you believe your privacy rights have been violated, you have the right to file a compliant with Gaylord Hospital and/or the Department of Health and Human Services, Office of Civil Rights.
+If you believe your privacy rights have been violated, you have the right to file a complaint with Gaylord Hospital and/or the Department of Health and Human Services, Office of Civil Rights.
 There will be no penalty or retaliation against you or any individual for filing a complaint.